estoicodev/website-mauricodev/content/pages/index.md

     - name: 'twitter:title'
       value: Mauricodev Website
     - name: 'twitter:description'
+      value: >-
-      value: 'This is the website of Mauricodev, a curious Front-end developer.'
+        This is the website of Mauricodev, a curious developer who likes to create beautiful and functional things on the web.
     - name: 'twitter:image'
       value: images/exto_preview.png
       relativeUrl: true